 For those of you who love a more comprehensive understanding of a topic with research and analysis behind it, this might be the perfect hobby for you to partake in during the weekends!

-There are even many Youtube videos teaching you about different topics and while it may not be as professional as websites such as the free courses by Harvard or Skillshare, it is very accessible and can be the first step of getting into online courses.
+There are even many YouTube videos teaching you about different topics and while it may not be as professional as websites such as Harvard or Skillshare, it is very accessible and can be the first step of getting into online courses.

 TASK: Create an account on Edx and pick a course on the Harvard free courses website